quantumlib/Cirq/docs/start/best_practices.md

 `cirq.ParamResolver` should not be modified after creation.
 If these objects need to be modified, a new object should be created instead.

-Violating this priniciple could cause problems in other parts of the code.
+Violating this principle could cause problems in other parts of the code.
 For instance, changing the qubits of an `cirq.Operation` could cause a `cirq.Moment` that contains this Operation to have two Operations with the same qubits (which is not allowed).